 "Perhaps the old ones," Lyric replied.
-"But they no longer surface, so desperately needed to figure out what the symbols carved above the palace meant if they had any hope of solving the riddle of the golden globe.
+"But they no longer surface, so I have never spoken to them."
+Anakin and Tahiri both frowned.
+They desperately needed to figure out what the symbols carved above the palace meant if they had any hope of solving the riddle of the golden globe.